Permanence & Impermanence: Architecture at the Edge

 After lunch, walk or bicycle from Inn to the Brett House museum in Joe Batt’s Arm, which features siding made by a local fisherman with his pocket knife.
 Visit a root cellar along the way, and continue on through the community to see stages and stores, and buildings of the landwash and inshore fishery.
 Visit the Long Studio designed by Todd Saunders, and have a picnic lunch between the dramatic studio and the ocean.
 For those looking for more exercise, hike out to the Great Auk, a bronze tribute to this now extinct bird that looks out over The Funks.
 Others might choose to head back to the Inn for some reading & relaxing before a delicious, locally-sourced dinner in the Inn’s dining room.

 Head Southwest to Island Harbour and Deep Bay.
 You will briefly stop in Shoal Bay to visit St. Simon’s Church (which opened as a schoolhouse in 1939) and the Tower Studio, whose sculptural silhouette leans both forwards and backwards as it rises upward on the coastline.
 Continue past the Island’s centre to Island Harbour where you will get up close and personal with a beautiful, centuries-old fishing stage.
 Pass historic graveyards and gardens as you make your way to visit the Bridge studio in Deep Bay, located on the lichen-covered cliffs of a little skating pond called Handy Pond.
 A stop at the Marine Interpretation Centre, the former Fisherman’s Union Trading Company, offers insight into the commercial fishing architecture of the early 20th century.
-Journey back to the Inn for a quick nap before dinner, and finally head out to raucous shed party for friendly drinks, laughter, and local music.
+Journey back to the Inn for a quick nap before dinner, followed by a relaxing evening in the lounge.

 Spend your last full day learning about the traditional and contemporary furniture of the Island.
 Walter Peddle said it best: “Outport furniture is one of the most distinctive bodies of North American regional furniture.
 Perhaps its greatest value lies in the way it dramatically documents the culture of the remarkable people who made it.
 Outport furniture clearly reveals that Newfoundlanders and Labradorians admirably managed to eke out a living in a context where they simply had to be resourceful, have great stamina, and the courage to persevere in the face of seemingly endless adversity.
 Most importantly, they succeeded in doing so while retaining a sense of humour and a great capacity for sensitivity and warmth.” -Walter Peddle, The Dynamics of Outport Furniture Design.